AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

 `combat/dismount` - Dismounts an animal.

 ## Luck

-You can spend luck to get a bonus on attack, defense or initiative, or undo a knockout.

 `combat/luck <attack, defense or initiative>` - Spend a luck point this turn.
 `combat/hero` - Spends a luck point to un-KO yourself.